 Prepare for the interview

 Ok, lets start with the basics and prepare for the interview.
 I have lost count of how many managers I have seen fail to do this during my career.
 If you are taking an hour out of your day to meet with someone to fill an important position in the team, why wouldn’t you prepare?
-Read through their resume in advance of the interview and prepare questions.
-You will be amazed at how many questions naturally come to your mind just by reading the resume of the applicant.
-They may say they were on an important project that saved the company $1m, you should ask about it.
+Read through their CV in advance of the interview and prepare questions.
+You will be amazed at how many questions naturally come to your mind just by reading the CV of the applicant.
+They may say they were on an important project that saved the company $1m – you should ask about it.
 If they have only listed generic duties, maybe you should be asking what else they did besides the day to day job.
 Maybe they stayed at one company a lot longer than others, find out what kept them there.

 Introduce yourself and set the scene